-Furthermore, customers can request more information about one or more services by clicking on the “REQUEST THIS SERVICE” button and filling in a generic form.
+Furthermore, customers can request more information about one or more services by clicking on the “ASK FOR INFORMATION” button and filling in a generic form.
 The form is the same for all the services and customers need to specify which services they are interested to use.

 Integration between the EGI web site and the Marketplace will be done by linking the “REQUEST THIS SERVICE” button to the Marketplace page describing the service the customer is interested.
 On this page, in addition to the service presentation, lists also all the service options available for the given service, which facilitates the customer to better specify his/her requirements, and on the other side, EGI as service provider, collecting better structured information in an order.
 This is the base for fully implementing the service order automation in the future.